fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 chartPresent: false
 ---

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 In this page, we'll see how to render charts using FusionCharts and **angular-FusionCharts** component.
-We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular#create-your-first-chart-1), followed by a [gauge]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular#create-your-first-gauge-9) and a [map]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular#create-your-first-map-14).
+We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular#create-your-first-chart-1), followed by a [gauge]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular#create-your-first-gauge-9), and a [map]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular#create-your-first-map-14).

 Before going through this article, please [install]({% site.baseurl %}/getting-started/angular/angular/install-using-angular '@@open-newtab') `angular-fusioncharts` package, if you haven’t installed it already.

 ## Create your first chart

-In this section, we will create a chart using `angular-fusioncharts` component.
-We will create a **Column 2D** chart, which has the `column2d` chart alias in FusionCharts.
+In this section, we will create a chart using the `angular-fusioncharts` component.
+We will create a **Column 2D** chart which has the alias `column2d` in FusionCharts.
 We have 95+ chart types with their respective aliases for you to explore.
-Find the complete list of chart types [here]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab').
+Find the complete list [here]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab').

 To create charts, the `angular-fusioncharts` component can be passed as a part of another angular component.